0x61656c/lily-agent/README.md

 - Code and project details remain confidential
 - No storage of sensitive information beyond conversation context
 - Enterprise-grade security measures

----

-*Lily is a product of Universal Interfaces Corporation, designed to make expert front-end development accessible to everyone through the simplicity of email.*